iamdtang/itp/public/assignments/api.md

 Once you got the above working, refactor your code so that the API call and caching is in its own class under the namespace `App\Services`.
 Your namespace can be longer than that, but it must start with `App\Services`.

+### Rendering

+Render the data from your API using Blade templating.
+Use a layout to abstract away your HTML document skeleton.
+Your view should be injected somewhere between the body tags in your layout.

 ### Submission